danhales/neuroasis/README.md

+# GET RID OF THIS REPO and/or make it private... asap. :)

 # AI-Human Collaborative Exploration

 Welcome to a repository dedicated to exploring the possibilities of AI-human collaboration through practical projects.
 This is an experimental garden where we plant seeds of collaborative methods and watch what grows.